Growing up, it seemed like every Fourth of July had a few things in common.

 Why Do People Drink Too Much on July 4th?

-Each Independence Day, millions of adults engage in similar booze-fueled festivities.
-But sadly, not everyone drinks to celebrate.
-For one thing, the thrill of visiting family can quickly dissolve into old conflicts and pounding headaches.
-Throw in sweltering heat and stressful crowds, and most of us would be begging for something to take the edge off.
+Many factors could lead to over indulgence.
+For some, the thrill of visiting family can quickly dissolve into old conflicts and pounding headaches.
+Throw in heat and stressful crowds, and many of us would be begging for something to take the edge off.
 Staying sober on 4th of July can feel like a big challenge.

 “People are generally under a tremendous amount of stress,” said Claudia Christian, actress, C Three Foundation founder, and Ria Health advisor. “[Fourth of July provides] an excuse to kind of get out of their heads and not really think of the repercussions of it, like hangovers, DUIs, and lost days at work.”